OpenCTI-Platform/docs/docs/usage/import-automated.md

 ![CSV feeds creation: prior CSV mapper test](assets/csv-feeds-creation.png)

 The CSV mappers allow the user to configure the markings representations.
 The user can either choose the marking definition levels or use default ones.
-This setting is took in account and applied globally on every ingested entities.

 in CSV Mappers, if you created a representative for Marking definition, you could have chosen between 2 options: